 Figure 55.
-Monthly albacore catch rates (kg per 100 hooks) of the Pacific Island domestic longline fleets by EEZ from January 1998 to early 2006.
+Monthly albacore catch rates (kg per 100 hooks) of the Pacific domestic longline fleets by EEZ from 1998 to 2006.

-The troll fishery CPUE for the New Zealand domestic fleet tended to increase during the 1980s, but was relatively stable during the 1990s (Figure 56).
+The CPUE for the New Zealand domestic troll fleet tended to increase during the 1980s, but remained relatively stable since then (Figure 56).
 CPUE for the USA and New Zealand fleets operating in the STCZ is generally higher but more variable, probably indicating a greater impact of environmental variation on the ability of this fleet to locate and catch albacore tuna.